1936 Auckland Rugby League season: Round 10

 Fred Moate debuted for Manukau.
 It was his first game of rugby league as he had switched codes, previously represented East Coast in rugby union and was a five-eighth out of the Waima Rugby Club.
 In the final minute of the game he beat 4 defenders to score with Watene's conversion giving Manukau the win.
-In the Ponsonby side centre three quarter Brian Riley who had been out of form, switched places with Arthur Kay at second five eighth and played much better while Kay was said to be about the most impressive back on the field.
+It was their first defeat of Ponsonby in their 5th ever senior grade match In the Ponsonby side centre three quarter Brian Riley who had been out of form, switched places with Arthur Kay at second five eighth and played much better while Kay was said to be about the most impressive back on the field.
 The outstanding forward in the game was Angus Gualt who had recovered from the concussion he suffered the previous week.
 Craddock Dufty had the unique feat of scoring a try, kicking 3 conversions, a penalty, and a drop goal.
 All four ways of securing points.
 He was forced to leave the field midway through the second half after temporarily dislocating his shoulder.
 It was a high scoring match with Lou Brown scoring two of City's six tries which were all scored by backs while for Newton their star centre, Roy Bright scored three tries while captain Lou Hutt scored twice and Pat Young once.
 The difference being Dufty's kicking with Newton only gaining four points from goals, both by halfback Wilfred Brimble.
-Richmond led Mt Albert 9-3 at halftime with Ted Mincham outplaying Robert Morrissey, the respective centre three-quarters.
+Richmond led Mt Albert 9–3 at halftime with Ted Mincham outplaying Robert Morrissey, the respective centre three-quarters.
 After the break Mt Albert moved Morrissey back to full back in a swap with John Schultz.
 Len Schultz had returned to the side and played well marking the in from Wally Tittleton at second five eighth.
 Another change was needed when first five eighth Thomas Pawson went off injured and Harry Halliwell moved in from the wing.
 Richmond missed the services of the outstanding loose forward Harold Tetley.
 In the second draw of the round Marist and Devonport scored 8 points each.
 The normally reliable loose forward goal kicker John Anderson missed four shots from "handy range" while the one he did score from was the most difficult.
 Their tries came from back Reginald Haslam and forward Bill Breed, while for Devonport the in form winger, 29 year old Len Scott scored one and 33 year old captain/coach Allan Seagar the other.
 Kenneth Finlayson debuted for Marist in the forwards.
 He was the son of Charles Finlayson who was the first person to play rugby league for New Zealand and cricket for New Zealand though as the New Zealand cricket side was not recognised as a test playing nation his game against Australia did not count as an official international match.
 The first player to officially achieve the feat was Verdun Scott who became a New Zealand rugby league representative in 1939 and a New Zealand cricket representative in 1946.
 Scott debuted for North Shore later in the season.